slateci/slate-portal/README.md

   This will prevent unwanted changes from making their way unexpectedly to Production.

 * Ask the team for the API token of an appropriate admin account.
-* Once in hand the token can be copied into this project in the following place:
+* Once in hand the token can be copied to the following place of this project:
     * `ansible/secrets.yml` in the `slate_api_token` key value.

 ### Finalize `secrets.yml`